TerminalDZ/SIM-Card-Management-System-DZ/SETUP.md

 ### Step 4: First Run

-1. **Start the System**:
+1. **Start the API Server**:
 ```bash
 python start_system.py
 ```

 2. **What Should Happen**:
-   - Backend server starts on port 8000
+   - API server starts on port 8000
-   - Frontend development server starts on port 3000
+   - Interactive documentation available at http://localhost:8000/docs
+   - WebSocket endpoint available at ws://localhost:8000/ws

+3. **Test the API**:
-   - Your default browser opens to http://localhost:3000
+   - Open http://localhost:8000/docs in your browser
-   - Dashboard should show connection status

-3. **Check Connection Status**:
-   - Look at the "Connection" card in the dashboard
-   - Should show "Connected" with green indicator
-   - If disconnected, see troubleshooting section
+   - Test the `/api/status` endpoint to verify connection
+   - Check if modem is detected and connected

 ## 🔧 Configuration Options